-Adjust the belt in accordance with the manufacturer's instructions, but to a tension of 250 ± 25 N above the adjuster force, with a deflection angle of the strap at the adjuster of 45 ± 5°, or alternatively, the angle prescribed by the manufacturer.
+Adjust the ECRS belt in accordance with the manufacturer's instructions, but to a tension of 250 ± 25 N above the adjuster force, with a deflection angle of the strap at the adjuster of 45 ± 5°, or alternatively, the angle prescribed by the manufacturer.

 The spacer shall then be removed and the dummy pushed towards to the seat back.
 Distribute the slack evenly throughout the harness.

-The longitudinal plane passing through the centre line of the dummy shall be set midway between the two lower belt anchorages, however note shall also be taken of paragraph 7.1.3.2.1.3. above.
+The longitudinal plane passing through the centre line of the dummy shall be set midway between the two lower ECRS belt anchorages, however note shall also be taken of paragraph 7.1.3.2.1.3. above.

+Installation of a non-integral Enhanced Child Restraint Systems i-Size Booster Seat or specific to vehicle booster seat on the test bench

+The unoccupied booster seat shall be placed on the test bench.

+If present and tested, securing the ISOFIX attachments to the ISOFIX lower anchorages shall be permitted to draw the unoccupied Enhanced Child Restraint System towards these anchorages.
+An additional force of 135 +/-15N shall be applied in a plane parallel to the surface of the test bench seat cushion.
+The force shall be applied along the centre line of the Enhanced Child Restraint System and at a height of no more than 100 mm above the test bench seat cushion.

+The dummy shall be placed in the Enhanced Child Restraint System.